--Ley de Movilidad Eléctrica (2023). -Estrategia Nacional de Movilidad Eléctrica (lista para finales del 2023)
+-Ley de Movilidad Eléctrica (2023). -Estrategia Nacional de Movilidad Eléctrica (ready by the end of 2023)

-- Lack of funding from the central government. - Charging schedules, narrow time slot. - Land location to be able to create the charging infrastructure. - Community resistance to change the location of charging stations. - Conflicts between different types of transport (tuk tuk) and TransMetro.
+- Lack of funding from the central government. - Loading schedules, narrow time slot. - Land location to be able to create the charging infrastructure. - Community resistance to change the location of charging stations. - Conflicts between different types of transport (tuk tuk) and TransMetro.